-Fuse is a situated spoken language understanding system that uses visual context to steer the interpretation of speech.
+Fuse is a spoken language understanding system that integrates visual context into early stages of speech recognition.
 Given a visual scene and a spoken description, the system finds the object in the scene that best fits the meaning of the description.
-To solve this task, Fuse performs speech recognition and visuallygrounded language understanding.
-Rather than treat these two problems separately, knowledge of the visual semantics of language and the specific contents of the visual scene are fused during speech processing.
+To solve this task, Fuse performs speech recognition and visually-grounded language understanding.
+Rather than treat these two problems separately, knowledge of the visual semantics of language and the specific contents of the visual scene are fused into speech processing.
 As a result, the system anticipates various ways a person might describe any object in the scene, and uses these predictions to bias the speech recognizer towards likely sequences of words.
-A dynamic visual attention mechanism is used to focus processing on likely objects within the scene as spoken utterances are processed.
+A dynamic model of visual attention is used to focus processing on likely objects within the scene as spoken utterances are processed.
 Visual attention and language prediction reinforce one another and converge on interpretations of incoming speech signals which are most consistent with visual context.
 In evaluations, the introduction of visual context into the speech recognition process results in significantly improved speech recognition and understanding accuracy.
-The underlying principles of this model may be applied to a wide range of speech understanding problems including mobile and assistive technologies in which contextual information can be sensed and semantically interpreted to bias processing. © 2004 Elsevier Ltd. All rights reserved.
+The underlying principles of this model may be applied to a wide range of speech understanding problems including mobile and assistive technologies in which contextual information can be sensed by the system and semantically interpreted to bias processing.